 The Best Travel Cot

 An essential baby travel item is a travel cot.
-I considered relying on borrowing cots from friends and using hotel cots when travelling around but I’m so glad I didn’t.
-Having a consistent place for the baby to sleep each night helped him get settled in new surroundings and it was also peace of mind for me as I knew that the mattress and cot he was sleeping in were safe and had passed the relevant safety checks.
-I wanted a cot that was compact but quick and easy to assemble and pretty much everyone I spoke to recommended the Baby Bjorn travel cot.
-It’s not the cheapest on the market, but it is a great cot.
-If you’re looking for something cheaper then there are lots of imitations, such as the Babylo Liteway Lightweight Travel Cot.
+I have considered relying on borrowing cots from friends and using hotel cots when travelling around, but unless I really need to travel light (as we did in Japan) then I always like to take my own travel cot.
+Having a consistent place for the babies to sleep each night helps them get settled in new surroundings and it also provides peace of mind for me, as I know that the mattress and cot are safe and have passed the relevant safety checks.
+I wanted a cot that was compact but quick and easy to assemble, and pretty much everyone I spoke to recommended the Baby Bjorn travel cot.
+Itās not the cheapest on the market but it is a great cot.
+There are some cheaper alternatives too, such as the Babylo Liteway Lightweight Travel Cot.

 Blackout Blinds

-If your baby is anything like mine, he needs almost total darkness to nap.
+If your babies are anything like mine, they need almost total darkness to nap.
 So blackout blinds are a must.
 These have suction cups that attach to pretty much any window and can be quickly put up and down to create a dark nap space.
-The only place we didn’t need these was in Italy as nearly all the buildings have shutters – which is amazing!
-But in the UK, especially during summer when it gets light early and dark late these were essential.
+The only place we didnāt need these was in Italy as nearly all the buildings have shutters – which is amazing!
+But in the UK, especially during summer when it gets light early and dark late, these were essential.

 Car Seat